-In the early 1840's there was a newspaper report of a form of Gaelic football played in South Australia and it is acknowledged that similar games were played on the goldfields of Victoria in the 1850's.
-There is a lack of documentation of many challenge games of Gaelic football and hurling which were played between the Irish of Melbourne and Sydney in the 1920's and 1930's
+In the early 1840s, a newspaper reported a form of Gaelic football played in South Australia, while similar games were played on the goldfields of Victoria in the 1850s.
+There is a lack of documentation of many challenge games of Gaelic football and hurling, which were played between the Irish of Melbourne and Sydney in the 1920s and 1930s.

 Fast forward to 2023 and the Australasian association now comprises affiliated Australian units in Perth, Adelaide, Melbourne, Sydney, Brisbane, Hobart plus Wellington and Christchurch in New Zealand.
 There are now more than 120 teams playing weekly in men's and women’s football, hurling and camogie.
 Almost 3,000 registered players made up of 60 percent males and 40 percent females participate.

 Underage football and hurling in the last five years has taken giant steps with Go Games taking place in every city for 5- to 14-year-olds.
 Added to that are minor boards that cater for the 15 to 17 age group.
 The minor boards ready their teams to take part in the annual Australasian Minor Football Championships.
 Such has been the growth in participation that for the first time a football team from Perth travelled and took part in a 2019 Féile competition in Ireland.
 2023 saw the first Féile competition in Australasia when it was held in Adelaide in March.
 It was a great success and we can’t wait to continue this initiative in the coming years.